—

 More late 70s/early 80s retcons to differentiate Earth-2 and Earth-1 occurred as well.
 Two-Face stays reformed on Earth-2 instead of returning to crime.
 Thus, any issues that show a reformed Two-Face returning to crime become non-canon on Earth-2.
 There are many other retcons in the late 50s and early 60s, and while they are mainly about Superman, they also affect Batman as well.
 These retcons include appearances by Superboy, the Arctic Fortress of Solitude, Lori Lemaris, the Bottle City of Kandor, Supergirl, the Legion, Bizarros, an adult Lana Lang, and other colors of Kryptonite—all of which become non-canon on Earth-2.
 These Bat-retcons and Super-retcons become the exceptions, which retroactively switch a ton of stories from Earth-2 to Earth-1.

-Batman #130 (March 1960) and all following issues functioning as Earth-1 stories.
-Any parts of issues—(Batman is split into three separate stories an issue)—prior to this must still be highly scrutinized and taken on a case-by-case basis in regard to whether or not they violate any retcon exceptions, which would then slide them from Earth-2 to Earth-1.
-With that being said, Batman #128 and Batman #129 actually violate later retcons about Batwoman’s retirement and about Batman’s semi-retirement policy of no longer routinely patrolling.
+Using the March 1960 as our key date for Batman, we have Batman #130 (March 1960) and all following issues functioning as Earth-1 stories.
+Any parts of issues—(Batman is typically split into three separate stories per issue)—prior to this (dating back to July 1954) must still be highly scrutinized and taken on a case-by-case basis in regard to whether or not they violate any retcon exceptions, which would then slide them from Earth-2 to Earth-1.
+While there are a bunch of retcon violators between July 1954 and March 1960, Batman #93 Part 3 is the earliest Earth-1 story due to retcon violation.
+(We’ll list all the violators below.)
+Notably, Batman #128 and Batman #129 actually violate later retcons about Batwoman’s retirement and about Batman’s semi-retirement policy of no longer routinely patrolling.
 The second two parts of Batman #127 (parts two and three) also violate later retcons about Bruce’s semi-retirement as well.
-Therefore, we can say, more technically and specifically, that all Batman stories beginning with Batman #127 Part 2 (October 1959) onward take place on the Earth-1 timeline.
+Therefore, Batman #93 Part 3 (August 1955) is the first ever Batman issue in Earth-1 continuity, with sporadic Batman issues populating Earth-1 from that point until the full switchover in Batman #127 Part 2 (October 1959).[4]

 –Superman #76 (May 1952)